- Updated 09 January 2023

 Once you've figured out exactly what you want, the next stage is to find the best deals for the keyboard you want.
 Fortunately, there are plenty of places you can visit to find sales of Model F and Model M (or even the wider IBM and family) keyboards.
-This page will outline and describe some of the best places you can visit.
+This part of the ASK Buyer's Guide will outline and describe some of the best places you can visit.

 eBay is by far the main place vintage keyboards get traded on, so you're very likely to find multiple Model Fs and Ms for sale on there.
 Unfortunately, pricing on eBay as of late is at a premium but good deals can still be found if you're vigilant and willing to play the waiting game.